Strabane: Early history

-The Middle Ages
+Middle Ages

 Vikings arrived at Lifford in AD 832 and maintained a presence on the Foyle until AD 863 when they were expelled by Áed Findliath.
 The regional seat of power was to be the Grianán Aileach until 1101, when it was destroyed by the O'Briens of Thomond, and was then moved to Urney, three miles outside Strabane.
 In 1243, the seat of power for all Tyrone and the O'Neill dynasty was moved to Cookstown.
 It was during this epoch, in AD 1231, that Franciscan friars established a religious foundation on what is now the old graveyard at St. Patrick's Street, Strabane.

 Seventeenth century

 The town was settled by Scottish families in the 1600s, an action that preceded the Plantation of Ulster.
 In 1608, during O'Doherty's Rebellion, most of the inhabitants fled to the safety of the fort of Lifford following Sir Cahir O'Doherty's Burning of Derry and Burning of Strabane.